mapperoni/site/src/app/docs/markdown/page.md

 ---
-title: Markdown Tutorial
+title: Markdown Formatting
 nextjs:
   metadata:
-    title: Markdown Tutorial & Reference
+    title: Markdown Formatting
     description: Use markdown to customize your project.
 ---

-This is a demonstration of how you can use markdown to customize pages and format text in your mapperoni project. {% .lead %}
+This is a demonstration of how you can use markdown to style pages and text in your mapperoni project. {% .lead %}

 ## What is it?